E. Enriquez

 Is there a difference between letting go and giving up?
 Definitely.
 Letting go offers a way to take control by seeing new opportunities instead of perseverating on what used to be, whether a place, relationship, or career.
 Quitting is synonymous for giving up, which happens because one believes they are powerless to do anything about the circumstances and do not see a path forward.
 Realistic resilience includes both perseverance toward a greater goal in the face of adversity and letting go of things that no longer serve us while finding a new purpose.

 A student may ‘let go’ of becoming a medical doctor after repeated rejections from medical school.
 They may instead choose to become a nurse practitioner or psychologist to fulfill a desire to help people.
-Asha Phillips suffered a devastating knee injury while performing a gymnastics routine when she was 16.
+British athlete, Asha Philip, suffered a devastating knee injury while performing a gymnastics routine when she was 16.
 Rather than giving up on being an athlete, she chose to let go of being a gymnast and pursued running instead.
 Through skill, dedication, support, and tenacity she became an Olympic medal sprinter within a few years of the injury.
 Letting go of our fear of failure is the only way to become better.

 Have you let go of something and chosen a different path?
 Are you thinking of letting go of a relationship, job, or something else?
 Whether working through a current challenge, letting go of the past, or focusing on new beginnings, consider these tips: